araislam-solirius/Petroineos/Docs/README.md

 * dags: contains the Airflow dag scripts to run the pipeline

 ## How to run
--- Prerequites: Must have docker installed
+(For simple Airflow runtime the code uses the Astro CLI) -- Prerequites: Must have docker installed